michaeljennings/laralastica/README.md

 "michaeljennings/laralastica": "~2.1"
 ```

-Then add the laralastica service provider into your providers array in `config/app.php`.
+For Laravel 5.5 and upwards, the service provider and facade will be loaded automatically.
+For older versions of Laravel, you will need to add the laralastica service provider into your providers array in `config/app.php`.

 ```php
 'providers' => array(